wrritam/slot-server/README.md

 Here's the Postman documentation - [Postman documentation](https://documenter.getpostman.com/view/21414570/2sAYdeNXWM#178ed9b9-631e-4c4c-aaf1-959432c9105d)

 ## Note to the Project Reviewer
+- The backend server is deployed on render.
+Render take a few seconds to boot after a long time of inactivity.

-The 'justjoshdevs' github profile is my another profile.
+- The 'justjoshdevs' github profile is my another profile.
 I had to use a separate account for a freelance project to work with other devs that's why it's in my machine.
 You can see my name in the below screenshot.
 <div align="center">

 <img src ="src/Screenshot (83).png" width=full height=full>